 <customUI xmlns="http://schemas.microsoft.com/office/2009/07/customui"> <ribbon> <tabs> <tab id="customTab" label="HR Dashboard" insertAfterMso="TabDeveloper"> <group id="customGroup" label="Offvis.com - Pro Dashboards"> <button id="customButton1" label="Setup" size="large" onAction="ShowSetup" image="data" /> <button id="customButton2" label="Dashboard" size="large" onAction="ShowDashboard" image="dial1" /> <button id="customButton3" label="Calc Sheet" size="large" onAction="ShowCalc" image="design" /> <button id="customButton4" label="About" size="large" onAction="ShowAbout" image="info" /> <button id="customButton5" label="YouTube Channel" size="large" onAction="jumptoyoutube" image="youtube" /> </group> </tab> </tabs> </ribbon> </customUI>

-Insert icons, and with its help, you’ll able to navigate the Worksheets.
+Insert icons, and with its help, you can navigate the Worksheets.
 Now save the workbook.

 5. Create macros for sheet selections

 In the example, we’ll show you how to manage the worksheets from the ribbon.
-Press Alt+F11 to open the VBE window.
+But first, press Alt+F11 to open the VBE window.

 Create a new module and paste the SelectDashboardSheet() macro.

-Close the window and save the workbook as xlsm format.
-You have to create two subs by worksheets.
-The first macro select the given worksheet.
+Close the window and save the workbook in xlsm format.
+Next, you have to create two subs by worksheets.
+The first macro selects the given worksheet.

 The second sub is the link between the ribbon and the SelectDashboardSheet() macro.
 It works like a command button!
-Repeat these steps for all worksheet what you want to activate.
+Repeat these steps for all worksheets that you want to activate.